 Egypt asked for Ramses to be returned.
 The British Museum took a sip of tea and said, “I think you mean Memnon, and he doesn’t want to leave.”

-We remain in the ancient world, on the outskirts of the Persian empire, over two thousand years ago.
+We remain in the ancient world, on the outskirts of the Persian empire, over 2,000 years ago.
 In the 1880s, the Oxus treasure, containing magnificent gold coins, statuary, jewelry, and vessels, was discovered on the border between Tajikistan and Afghanistan.

 If you look closely at the golden toy chariot, you’ll notice that it carries a satrap, dressed in a Median costume and wearing a headdress.
 The carriage itself is outfitted for speed, pulled by light and fast Arabian horses.
 High-spoked wheels allowed it to travel along the well-kept roads throughout the empire.
 You can see an emblem of the Egyptian God Bes, a talisman for good luck and protection, on the front.